The Certificate in Advanced Wilderness Therapeutic Approaches

 How to integrate these two areas, into true Wilderness Therapy practice… 1 + 1 = 3

-It is important to recognise this whole area is not on a par with simply doing “mainstream activities and education in the woods” which might then implicitly benefit a child’s immediate sense of wellbeing in the short or immediate term.
+It is important to recognise this whole area is not on a par with simply doing “mainstream outdoor activities or education in the woods” which might then implicitly benefit a participant’s immediate sense of wellbeing in the short or immediate term.

 LOGISTICS AND BOOKING – Book on our scheduled training weeks, at our designated locations.
 You will need to find your own accommodation, and bring a packed lunch each day.
 Some of the training will be indoors or under cover, and a lot will be outdoors in a wild environment, learning as experientially as possible.